mdrpz/loadbalancer/README.md

 ./lb ../config.yaml
 ```

 Config changes are automatically reloaded every 5 seconds.
-Removed backends are marked as DRAINING (existing connections continue, no new connections routed).
+Removed backends are marked as DRAINING (existing connections continue, no new connections routed)

 ### Using Command-Line